arendst/Tasmota/PWM_Dimmer.md

 Pressing and releasing a button publishes an MQTT TOGGLE command.
 Holding a button publishes an MQTT HOLD command followed by an MQTT OFF command when the button is released.

-When Device Groups are enabled, the PWM Dimmer minimum brightness and brightness presets are kept in sync across all switches in the group.
+When Device Groups are enabled, the PWM Dimmer minimum brightness, brightness presets, fade and speed settings are kept in sync across all switches in the group.
 The powered-off LED and LED timeout settings are specific to each switch.
 Changing them does not replicate the change to the other switches in the group.

 ### Commands